Choose your study method

 What is the Level 4 Certificate in Housing?

-The Level 4 Certificate in Housing is a one year vocational qualification, comparable to the first year of an undergraduate degree, which explores areas of housing policy, law, finance, and professional practice.
+The Level 4 Certificate in Housing is a one year vocational qualification and is at the same level of learning as the first year of an undergraduate degree.

 Who is this qualification for?